 Other Places to Eat in Downtown Apex

-We haven’t eaten or had a drink everywhere in Downtown Apex yet, but other places that come recommended that are on our list of things to do in Apex include:
+We haven’t eaten or had a drink everywhere in downtown Apex, yet.
+Other places that come recommended include:

 - Doherty’s Irish Pub & Restaurant